Lg9356/Aero2-Calculator-Programs/README.md

 ## Installation
 To install the programs, simply download the repository as a zip file and extract it to your computer.
 Then, transfer the files to your calculator using the TI Connect CE or TI NSpire CX CAS Student software.

+### Note on all programs
+The programs may not work if the calculator is in radians.
+The programs are written to be used in degrees only.

 ### Note on the TI NSpire CX CAS
 If programs do not show up, you should remember to take the following steps:
 1. Open the file on your calculator.